 The Institute for Juvenile Research (IJR), founded by William Healey in 1909, was the first institution in the world devoted solely to the study and treatment of mental health and illness in children and adolescents.
 IJR has a long and distinguished history of commitment to excellence in child and adolescent psychiatry research, clinical care and education.
 IJR was initially known as the Court Clinic for the world's first juvenile court (the Juvenile Court of the Circuit Court of Cook County, founded in 1899).
 It was later part of the Department of Mental Health in the State of Illinois, while maintaining an affiliation with the University of Illinois at Chicago.
 In the fall of 1990, IJR was transferred into the University of Illinois at Chicago.
 UIC/IJR now constitutes the Division of Child and Adolescent Psychiatry within the Department of Psychiatry at the University of Illinois at Chicago.
-The chief of the Division is Kathleen Kelley M.D., and the head of the Department is Anand Kumar, M.D.
-The past head, Joseph Flaherty, M.D., is now Dean of the College of Medicine at UIC.
+The chief of the Division is Edwin Cook M.D., and the head of the Department is Anand Kumar, M.D.

 UIC/IJR is located within the beautiful, new West side Research building located at 1747 West Roosevelt Road on the UIC Medical Center campus.
 The Colbeth Outpatient Clinic is located on the first floor and is the site where fellows give clinical care to their patients and families.
 The general clinic, as well as all of the specialty clinics, is located within this setting.
 Classes are held in this building every other year, rotating locations with the Child and Adolescent Residency Training Program of Rush University with whom we share didactics.
 Fellows' private offices are located on the third floor with the majority of other trainees and their program directors.